World War I: Diplomacy

 The non-military diplomatic and propaganda interactions among the nations were designed to build support for the cause or to undermine support for the enemy.
 For the most part, wartime diplomacy focused on five issues: propaganda campaigns; defining and redefining the war goals, which became harsher as the war went on; luring neutral nations (Italy, Ottoman Empire, Bulgaria, Romania) into the coalition by offering slices of enemy territory; and encouragement by the Allies of nationalistic minority movements inside the Central Powers, especially among Czechs, Poles, and Arabs.
-In addition, there were multiple peace proposals coming from neutrals, or one side or the other; none of them progressed very far.
+In addition, multiple peace proposals were coming from neutrals, or one side or the other; none of them progressed very far.